TheStaticTurtle/website_blog/content/posts/20231030_aodns/index.md

 ## Conclusion

-While this project was done purely as tinkering experiment to test the fesability of using DNS a mechanism to move data arround, I think it turned out pretty well.
+While this project was done purely as a tinkering experiment to test the feasibility of using DNS as a non-standard mechanism to move data around, I think it turned out pretty well.

-One thing that I didn't disccus yet and what a friend mentioned to me, is the potential for free speech and public communications.
-If the server chain is properly implemented and extended with encryption & DNSSEC & DoTLS or DoHTTPS, I think it would be pretty hard to actually censor the audio feed.
-Especially since setting up dns proxies to handle differents regions / client load / client separation is pretty easy.
+One thing that I didn't discus yet and what a friend mentioned to me, is the potential for free speech and public communication.
+If the server chain is properly implemented and extended with encryption & DNSSEC & DoTLS or DoHTTPS, I think it would be pretty hard to actually censor / modify the audio feed.
+If the validity of the responses is checked correctly, the worst possible outcome would be a DoS.

-I would say that in some cases finding a DNS server that resolves to the whole internet (which could then forward to the AoDNS server) is probably easier than trying to establish a TCP connections on filtered connections.
+I think that it would be easier to find a DNS server that resolves to the full internet (which could be forwarded to AoDNS the server)  rather than trying to establish TCP sessions on filtered networks.
+Especially since the traffic will look like normal DNS queries.

+Since setting up DNS resolvers is mostly effortless, you could even set up many to act as load balancers / region separator.

-Overall pretty happy happy with this project :smile:.
+This is of course pretty far-fetch and far from reality.
+But, overall pretty happy with this project :smile:.

 Note that when I finished the code I was less than 12h from my flight and still didn't have a solution :sweat_smile:.
-(Ended up flashing the latest lineage on my old phone and install spotify)
+(Ended up flashing the latest lineage on my old phone and installed Spotify 🤷‍♂️)